 Brownfield sites are abandoned, underutilized or active properties where previous or current development activities such as waste disposal sites, recycling facilities or activities involving fuel and chemicals have led to environmental contamination of the soil or groundwater.
 In order to minimize the risk on human and ecosystem health, brownfield sites have to be remediated before they can be redeveloped.
-Former waste disposal sites are lands previously used for the disposal of waste materials by burial.
+Former Waste Disposal Sites are lands previously used for the disposal of waste materials by burial.
 Markham will support the reuse and redevelopment of brownfield sites and former waste disposal sites for community improvement in accordance with provincial legislation and guidelines and in a manner that protects human and ecosystem health and safety.

-- 3.4.2.9 To encourage and support the remediation and reuse of brownfield sites and former waste disposal sites. - 3.4.2.10 To restrict, where appropriate, land uses on brownfield sites and former waste disposal sites subsequent to clean-up and subject to satisfactory approval of all technical studies. - 3.4.2.11 To require environmental site assessments and a record of site condition prepared by a qualified person in accordance with the Environmental Protection Act and its regulations, for any redevelopment of a brownfield site. - 3.4.2.12 To require that a record of site condition, confirmed by the Ministry of Environment, be submitted for all land conveyances to Markham.
-Conveyances of minor road widenings may be exempt from the requirement of a record of site condition. - 3.4.2.13 That redevelopment or reuse of lands identified as a former waste disposal site on Appendix I Former Waste Disposal Sites shall require approval from the Minister of the Environment in accordance with the Environmental Protection Act.
-The symbol on Appendix I Former Waste Disposal Sites may be removed without an amendment to this Plan subject to confirmation by the Ministry of Environment that the site has been decommissioned and rehabilitated in accordance with applicable legislation and to the satisfaction of Markham. - 3.4.2.14 That where development, redevelopment or site alteration is proposed within 500 metres of a known or suspected former waste disposal site, the following requirements shall be completed to the satisfaction of Markham and the appropriate approval authority: - a) determination of the impacted area; - b) submission of technical studies prepared by qualified persons identifying the level of contamination and remediation measure and post clean up conditions as required by legislation; and - c) implementation of cleaning and remediation measures in accordance
+- To encourage and support the remediation and reuse of brownfield sites and former waste disposal sites. - To restrict, where appropriate, land uses on brownfield sites and former waste disposal sites subsequent to clean-up and subject to satisfactory approval of all technical studies. - 3.4.2.11 To require Environmental Site Assessments and a Record of Site Condition prepared by a qualified person in accordance with the Environmental Protection Act and its regulations, for any redevelopment of a brownfield site. - 3.4.2.12 To require that a Record of Site Condition, confirmed by the Ministry of Environment, be submitted for all land conveyances to Markham.
+Minor road widening may be exempt from the requirement of a Record of Site Condition. - 3.4.2.13 That redevelopment or reuse of lands identified as a former waste disposal site on Appendix I Former Waste Disposal Sites shall require approval from the Minister of the Environment in accordance with the Environmental Protection Act.
+The symbol on Appendix I Former Waste Disposal Sites may be removed without an amendment to this Plan subject to confirmation by the Ministry of Environment that the site has been decommissioned and rehabilitated in accordance with applicable legislation and to the satisfaction of Markham. - 3.4.2.14 That where development, redevelopment or site alteration is proposed within 500 metres of a known or suspected former waste disposal site, the following requirements shall be completed to the satisfaction of Markham and the appropriate approval authority:

-Markham will support the reuse and redevelopment of brownfield sites and former waste disposal sites for community improvement in accordance with provincial legislation and guidelines and in a manner that protects human and ecosystem health and safety. with provincial criteria, the policies of this Plan and technical study recommendations.
+Markham will support the reuse and redevelopment of brownfield sites and former waste disposal sites for community improvement in accordance with provincial legislation and guidelines and in a manner that protects human and ecosystem health and safety.